konmik/Phlux/README.md

 must be ready for stress conditions
 (wiping out background tasks and static variables is one of such conditions).
 Phlux handles background tasks much better than any MVP/C implementation.
-Forget about memory leaks, lost data and simultaneously running requests.
+Forget about memory leaks and lost data.

 ##### Why not Flux

 1. The original Flux architecture has dispatcher we don't need on Android.
-And even if we will implement it - it will work really bad because of lifecycles.
 If you *really* need a dispatcher it can be easily implemented on top of Phlux.

 2. Unlike Flux, we don't have React library for our views.